 WRC4 brought together experts, practitioners and stakeholders from various institutions and community-based organizations (associations active on gender equality and/or women’s empowerment, disabled people’s organizations, indigenous peoples’ rights, ex-combatants, youth participation, and migrants integration).

 Social inclusion is defined throughout Inclusion Matters as both "the process of improving the terms for individuals and groups to take part in society" and, more specifically, as "the process of improving the ability, opportunity, and dignity of people, disadvantaged on the basis of their identity, to take part in society."

 Inclusion for Resilient Recovery

 Inclusion in disaster recovery and reconstruction is a key condition for the people’s resilience.
 A more inclusive recovery fosters equal rights and opportunities, dignity and diversity, guaranteeing that nobody from a community is left out because of their age, gender, disability or other factors linked to ethnicity, religion, geography, economic status, political affiliation, health issues, or other life circumstances.

 The international frameworks set up by the Agenda 2030 for Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction, the Paris Agreement on Climate change all advocate for an increasing focus on resilience and inclusion.

-The overall goal of the WRC4 is to build consensus and to renew and accelerate efforts towards realizing inclusive recovery processes.
-To this end, the conference will discuss the challenges and inherent biases in the process of recovery and the reasons for which certain population groups are systematically excluded.
+The overall goal of the WRC4 was to build consensus and to renew and accelerate efforts towards realizing inclusive recovery processes.
+To this end, the conference discussed the challenges and inherent biases in the process of recovery and the reasons for which certain population groups are systematically excluded.